 If you’ve done, or considered doing, any type of programming, web development, or even making a marketing campaign or tried to browse the web anonymously, you may have heard the term open source.
-Essentially, open source software is the kind of software that people can modify and use as their design is open to the general public.
+Essentially, open-source software is the kind of software that people can modify and use as their design is open to the general public.
+There are no open-source programs or apps where you can, for example, bet online on casinos with the Karamba bonus code, but you can find an open-source version of almost any widely used program out there.

 If you find such software, you are free to inspect its code, modify it, or enhance it for others.
 It is a really popular way of spreading ideas for problem-solving online.
 Let’s talk about the types of open source software that are most popular today.